 End user Segment Analysis

-The hospitals dominate the segment and are projected to hold the relapsing-remitting multiple sclerosis market share of 47.2% by 2034.
+The hospitals dominate the segment and are projected to hold the relapsing-remitting multiple sclerosis market share of 47.2% by 2035.
 The segment is driven by the advancements in the infrastructure for diagnosis, infusion-based therapies, and enhancements in imaging.
-However, there is a transformation among the outpatient and home-based care models, which is mainly due to the product innovation, such as Novartis’s Kesimpta, which supports patient self-injection.
+However, there is a transformation among the outpatient and home-based care models, which is mainly due to product innovation, such as Novartis’s Kesimpta, which supports patient self-injection.
 This shift has expanded access to treatment in Europe and the Asia Pacific regions.
-Further, the incorporation of digital tools in healthcare development by Biogen and HealthBeacon has increased the utilization by 18.4% highlighting the need for home care and digital enabled end users in the market.
+Further, the incorporation of digital tools in healthcare development by various companies has significantly increased the utilization, highlighting the need for home care and digitally enabled end users in the market.

 Route of Administration Segment Analysis